 Eloise Cram Papers

 The Papers of Eloise Cram span the years 1893-1991.
 The collection is 3.25 linear feet and occupies 9 boxes.
 Sidney Ewing, a parasitologist at Oklahoma State University, donated the papers to the Special Collections of the National Agricultural Library.
 He acquired the papers through the USDA Parasitology Lab.
-Other prominent scientists featured in this collection include Maurice Crowther Hall, Albert Hassell, Brayton Howard Ransom, Daniel Elmer Salmon, and Charles Wendell Stiles.
+Other prominent scientists featured in this collection include Maurice Crowther Hall, Albert Hassall, Brayton Howard Ransom, Daniel Elmer Salmon, and Charles Wardell Stiles.
 Materials are in good condition.
 The collection was processed and arranged by Jeremy Brett.

 Special Collections of the National Agricultural Library (NAL) acquires, arranges, describes, preserves and makes available rare materials significant to the history of agriculture.
 Materials are obtained through donation or active collection in accordance with the established Special Collections collection development policy.
 Special Collections staff organize and describe materials according to archival principles and create descriptions and indexes to enhance access.
 Staff do not edit or otherwise modify the original materials.
 The views expressed in the collections do not necessarily reflect the policies of the National Agricultural Library or the United States Department of Agriculture.

 Eloise Blaine Cram was born in Davenport, IA in 1897.
 She graduated Phi Beta Kappa from the University of Chicago in 1919, and received her Ph.D. from George Washington University in 1925.
 In 1920, Cram entered government service as a zoologist for the USDA's Bureau of Animal Industry (BAI), where she became noted as a world authority on the parasites of poultry, and eventually rose to the position of Head, Parasites of Poultry and Game Birds.